w23b07d28/aldery/README.md

 ![Logo](assets/logo.png)

-## Introduction
+## About

-Aldery is a script designed to simplify the installation, configuration, and optimization of Fedora Linux.
-The script is intended to be used as a starting point for creating a new and improved Linux distribution, which may eventually be ported to other platforms such as Void.
+Overall, Aldery is a simple tool for streamlining the post-installation, configuration, and optimization of Fedora Linux.
+Its automation capabilities and customization features make it an excellent starting point for creating customized Linux distributions with sets of scripts that can be easily adapted to other platforms.

+What will come out of this?
+I have no idea.
+From the point of view of some, it's just a slightly more in depth version of the typical .dotfiles.

 ## Features

-The Aldery script automates the following tasks:
+Specifically, the script automates the following tasks:

-* Installing and configuring essential packages
+* Updating and upgrading the system
+* Configuring DNF for faster package downloads
+* Enabling key repositories, including RPM Fusion, Flathub, and Snaps
+* Installing multimedia codecs for accessing various media formats
 * Customizing system settings for optimal performance
-* Removing unnecessary packages and files
-* Configuring the desktop environment
-* Applying security enhancements
+* Install *some* apps

 ## Usage